AMKID -- a large KID-based camera at the APEX telescope: The readout noise contribution

-where $f_s=2.2$~GSamples/s is the sampling rate of the ADC; $N=10\log_{10} (n)$ is the noise degradation due to the number of tones (n) used by the read-out; $C$ is the crest factor, the ratio between the peak voltage and the root mean square voltage of the waveform.
+where $f_s=2.2$~GSamples/s is the sampling rate of the ADC; $N=10\log_{10} (n)$ is the noise degradation due to the number of tones (n) used by the readout; $C$ is the crest factor, the ratio between the peak voltage and the root mean square voltage of the waveform.
 We use a random initialization of tone phases achieving a typical crest factor of 14~dB.
 The factor 3~dB is because of the the double sideband down converter, which increases the noise floor by a factor of 2.
 The effective number of bits (ENOB) is a measure of the real performance of the digitization hardware and is lower than the real number of bits.
-The AMKID read-out uses a 14~bit DAC and a 10~bit ADC, being the total PSD of the system dominated by the ADC noise, characterized by an ENOB of 7.6dB.\\ For 1000 tones the read-out achieves a $PSD_{ADC}$ of -93.8~dBc/Hz, assuming flat power across the band. \\ The system noise analysis shows that our read-out noise is dominated by the above described digitization noise and not by the analog section of the read-out, being the last more than 2 order of magnitude smaller that the digitization noise (-125.2~dBc/Hz).\\ The digitized signal is integrated in a circular buffer and later Fourier transform as explained in section \ref{Readout}.
+The AMKID readout uses a 14-bit DAC and a 10-bit ADC, being the total PSD of the system dominated by the ADC noise, characterized by an ENOB of 7.6dB.

+For 1000 tones the readout achieves a $PSD_{ADC}$ of -93.8~dBc/Hz, assuming flat power across the band.

+The system noise analysis shows that our readout noise is dominated by the above described digitization noise and not by the analog section of the readout, being the last more than 2 order of magnitude smaller that the digitization noise (-125.2~dBc/Hz).

+The digitized signal is integrated in a circular buffer and later Fourier transform as explained in Sect. \ref{Readout}.
 The output signal from the digital section is the gain coefficient associate to each readout tone.
-We can express the digitization noise as a standard deviation of the measured gain coefficient in a one second measurement as.
+We can express the digitization noise as a standard deviation of the measured gain coefficient in a one second measurement as

-Where $\Delta_{chan}$ is the channel width, $N_{int}$ the number of integrations in the circular buffer, and $N_{samp}=f_{samp}$ the number of samples per second.
-The above expression can be further simplified as $\Delta=N_{samp} N_{int}$.
+where $\Delta_{chan}$ is the channel width, $N_{int}$ the number of integrations in the circular buffer, and $N_{samp}=f_{samp}$ the number of samples per second.
+The above expression can be further simplified as $\Delta_{chan}=N_{samp} N_{int}$.
 The measured standard deviation of the S$_{21}$ can be temperature calibrated following the procedure described in Sec. \ref{DataProcessing} and then expressed as a contribution to the system NET:

-Where K is the conversion factor from phase shift ($\phi$) to temperature scale as discussed in section \ref{DataProcessing}; f$_{samp}$ the sampling frequency; and R is the radius of the KID circle, which is related to the KID depth (min(S$_{21})$) as:
+where K is the conversion factor from phase shift ($\phi$) to temperature scale as discussed in Sect. \ref{DataProcessing}; f$_{samp}$ the sampling frequency; and R is the radius of the KID circle, which is related to the KID depth (min(S$_{21})$) as

 During observations the noise performance of the system is regularly monitor by executing noise scans after a calibration sweep.
 This data is analyzed and the $\sigma_{ADC}$ measured as the standard deviation of the $S_{21}$ data along the KID circle radial direction as shown in Fig.~\ref{fig:PSD}.
 At the same time the standard deviation along the tangent direction is computed as $\sigma$.
 The measured NET is proportional to $\sigma$, meanwhile the digitization NET contribution is directly proportional to the $\sigma_{ADC}$ value.
 This fact is used to estimate the relevance of the NET contribution to the total measured NET using the following expressions: